 With both the historic Exchange District and St. Boniface within easy walking distance, a trip downtown to see the Goldeyes doesn’t have to end when the game does.
 Numerous restaurants and night clubs on both sides of the Red River, which flows by just beyond the outfield wall, await fans who aren’t quite ready to call it a night.

 Whether you’re a regular or making your first trip to Shaw Park, all the information you need can be found right here.

 Path of Dreams at Shaw Park

-Become part of the ballpark’s history with an engraved paving brick.
-Fans have used these bricks to honour loved ones, promote their business and commemorate special events.
-Part of the proceeds goes toward the Field of Dreams Foundation.
-More info…
+Fans were able to become part of the ballpark’s history with an engraved paving brick to honour loved ones, commemorate special events, or promote their business.
+Part of the proceeds went toward the Field of Dreams Foundation.

 Book this multi-use facility for your function, meetings, trade shows, movie shoots and wedding & group photo opportunities.
 The playing field is also available for baseball games, concerts and other outdoor sporting and entertainment events.
 More info…